efkan/content-filter/README.md

 ```

 HTML status of the server response would be `403` (forbidden).
 And the response test like the following:
-`A forbidden character has been found in form data: sh*t`
+`A forbidden expression has been found in form data: sh*t`

 ###Filtering URL data for a string
 Althought it's not sensible I'll filter URL data for 'admin_id' word for the sake of example.